multi-language management

 the web-application labels.
 In the previous lesson we have created

-a new web application with a menu structure: each menu item
+a new application with a menu structure: each menu item

 (command) has a label, we want now translate these labels for the